AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/create-basic-videos-and-training.md

 * How to understand page performance
 * How to create visualizations in Workspace
 * All about segments and calculated metrics
-* Top 5 tips in Adobe Analytics (ex: how to create drop-downs)
+* Top 5 tips in [!DNL Adobe] [!DNL Analytics] (ex: how to create drop-downs)
 * How to use Attribution IQ

 You can then easily point users to these instead of writing lengthy emails or having yet another meeting.
-For more tips and tricks on training users, check out [Adobe Champion Thomas Edward Buckley's article](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/administration/key-admin-skills/simplify-training-users.html?lang=en){target="_blank"} all about simplifying and spending less time training users.
+For more tips and tricks on training users, check out [[!DNL Adobe] Champion Thomas Edward Buckley's article](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/administration/key-admin-skills/simplify-training-users.html?lang=en){target="_blank"} all about simplifying and spending less time training users.

-In addition, there is a plethora (yes, a plethora) of [video tutorials](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/overview.html){target="_blank"} on Adobe Experience League, as well as [free courses](https://experienceleague.adobe.com/?lang=en#dashboard/learning){target="_blank"}.
+In addition, there is a plethora (yes, a plethora) of [video tutorials](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/overview.html){target="_blank"} on [!DNL Adobe] Experience League, as well as [free courses](https://experienceleague.adobe.com/?lang=en#dashboard/learning){target="_blank"}.
 If you need a video that is specific to your company's data and business KPIs, then by all means, record your own videos.
 But if a general instructional video will suffice, there's no reason to re-invent the wheel.

 ## Authors